Let's Encrypt JWT Certificates

 Common Issues

-Cause: DNS validation failed or domain not managed by the configured provider.
+Cause: HTTP challenge validation failed or domain not accessible.
 Solution:

 • Review provider logs for specific error messages

 Cause: Let’s Encrypt configuration not properly applied.
-Solution: Verify the letsEncrypt.enabled: true is set and DNS provider is correctly configured.
+Solution: Verify the letsEncrypt.enabled: true is set in your configuration.

 Debug Commands